zubayrrr/zubayrali.in/content/_index.md

 {{< lead >}}
 My name is Ali.
 Professionally, I am a ServiceNow Developer :rocket: <br />
 Personally, though, I find it challenging to summarize myself in just a few words.
-In this corner of the internet, I want to "chew the cud" and ruminate on what I've learned, relearned, and unlearned.
+In this corner of the internet, I want to _"chew the cud"_ so as to ruminate on what I've learned, relearned, and unlearned.
 This blog serves as an [not so] extended part of my  [digital garden](https://zubayrrr.github.io) :bamboo:
 {{< /lead >}}

 <div class="flex px-4 py-2 mb-8 text-base rounded-md bg-primary-100 dark:bg-primary-900">